[output_post_excerpt]

 MICHAEL: Code broken wing is just that, a code.
 Nobody is hurt, but they will be.

 MICHAEL: It means you-know-who has weaseled his way in here and there’s a strong possibility we have another war on our hands.
-Would you be a dear and try to reach the Almighty?
-She only talks to you for some reason.
+Would you be a DEAR and try to reach the Almighty?
+She only talks to YOU for some reason.

 The Seraphim are among the closest attendants to God.
 Only they are strong enough to withstand the glory and brilliance for extended periods of time.
 Well, I say glory, but you know it as gamma radiation.

-Um.
+ENOCH: Um.
 Quick break.
 Ben?
 My serpentine friend of the seraphim, dearest colleague.
 I’ve been meaning to ask.
 How many eyes does a seraph have?
 I’ve tried and tried to count but I don’t want to stare…

 BEN: (STATIC)